OSCxSST/.github/CONTRIBUTING.md

 ## 📜 Code of Conduct

-Please note that we have a Code of Conduct, checkout [README.md](https://github.com/OSCxSST/.github/blob/main/README.md) to ensure a welcoming environment for everyone.
+Please note that we have a Code of Conduct.
+Checkout [profile/README.md](profile/README.md) to ensure a welcoming environment for everyone.
 Please read it before contributing.

 ---